About trisomy 18 or Edwards syndrome

 Trisomy 18 can also be diagnosed at birth because there are key physical features that your doctor can see.
 If the doctor thinks your baby has trisomy 18, the doctor will confirm this by giving your baby a blood test.

-Being told that your unborn or new baby has trisomy 18 can be a big shock for you and your family.
+If you’re told that your unborn or new baby has trisomy 18, it can be a big shock for you and your family.
 Talking with other parents can be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or online support group.
+You can also get support from organisations like S.O.F.T.
+Australia and Genetic Alliance Australia.

 Support and treatment for children with trisomy 18

-If your baby is diagnosed with trisomy 18, or Edwards syndrome, before or after birth, the following professionals might be able to help you:
+If your baby is diagnosed with trisomy 18 before or after birth, the following professionals might be able to help you:

 The National Disability Insurance Scheme (NDIS) might support your child with trisomy 18, as well as you and your family.
 Our guide has answers to your questions about the NDIS.